 Conservative harvest strategies have been established for recreational lingcod fisheries in Southcentral Alaska in light of the lack of quantitative stock assessment information.
 Resurrection Bay is closed to lingcod fishing year-round to rebuild the population, although no formal rebuilding plan is in place.
 The season is closed region-wide from January 1 through June 30 to protect spawning and nest guarding lingcod.
 Daily bag limits are 2 fish in all areas except the North Gulf, where the daily bag limit is one fish.
-All areas except Kodiak have a minimum size limit of 35 inches to protect spawning females (Contact: Scott Meyer).
+All areas except Kodiak have a minimum size limit of 35 inches to protect spawning females (Contact Scott Meyer).

 Lingcod are the target of a "dinglebar" troll fishery in Southeast Alaska.
-Dinglebar troll gear is salmon power troll gear modified to fish for groundfish.
-Additionally lingcod are landed as significant bycatch in the DSR longline fishery and as a limited bycatch in the halibut fishery.
-The directed fishery landed 111 mt of lingcod in 2003 and an additional 83 mt was landed as bycatch in other fisheries.
-The halibut longline fishery accounted for roughly 24% of lingcod bycatch in the Southeast Region and the salmon troll fishery accounted for 8%.
+Dinglebar troll gear is power troll gear modified to fish for groundfish.
+Additionally lingcod are landed as significant bycatch in the DSR longline fishery (35% limit), as bycatch in the halibut fishery (5% limit), and as bycatch in the salmon troll fishery.
+The directed fishery landed 81 mt of lingcod in 2005 and an additional 78 mt was landed as bycatch in other fisheries.
+The halibut longline fishery accounted for roughly 68% of lingcod bycatch in the Southeast Region and the salmon troll fishery accounted for 15%.

 Central Region lingcod harvests have primarily occurred in the North Gulf District of Cook Inlet and the Outside District of PWS.
-The Cook Inlet GHL was 24 mt and the PWS GHL was 11 mt in 2003.
-Lingcod harvests in 2003 totaled 12 mt in Cook Inlet and 11 mt in PWS.
+In 2005, the Cook Inlet GHL was 24 mt and the PWS GHL was 11 mt.
+Lingcod harvests in 2005 totaled 9.4 mt in Cook Inlet and 11.8 mt in PWS.
 The majority Cook Inlet Area lingcod harvest was by directed jig fishing, while the PWS harvest was mainly from longline bycatch to other (primarily halibut) fisheries.

-No directed effort occurred for lingcod in the Westward Region during 2003.
-Incidental harvest in other fisheries totaled 10 mt for the year.
+Limited directed effort occurred for lingcod in the Westward Region during 2004.
+Incidental harvest in other fisheries totaled 23 mt for the year.
 The majority of the harvest occurred in the Kodiak Area with a minor amount occurring in the Chignik Area.

 Recreational lingcod harvest is estimated in numbers of fish.
-Estimates of the 2003 harvest are not yet available from the statewide mail survey, but the average estimated annual harvest for the most recent five-year period (1998-2002) was 17,800 fish in Southeast Alaska and 9,800 fish in Southcentral Alaska.
+Estimates of the 2005 harvest are not yet available from the statewide mail survey, but in 2004 an estimated 16,100 lingcod were harvested in Southeast Alaska while 11,800 lingcod were taken in Southcentral Alaska.
+The average estimated annual harvest for the most recent five-year period (2000-2004) was 15,070 fish in Southeast Alaska and 11,874 fish in Southcentral Alaska.